CyberGeekPk/Cybersecurity-Operations-Fundamentals-Specialization-by-CISCO/Course1_SOC/module8.md

 ![image](https://github.com/user-attachments/assets/97f8f4e7-1cb2-402c-ad16-0096b7125b1f)

 After a ticket has been created or SIEM has identified an incident, the Tier 1 analyst has collected supporting evidence, and a higher-level tier analyst has confirmed that it is an incident, the security WMS gets involved.

+## Workflow Types

+A SOC uses workflows to coordinate tasks between people and synchronize data between different systems, with the ultimate goal of improving SOC efficiency and responsiveness.

+There are three types of workflows:

+Sequential: A sequential workflow is typically flow chart-based.
+It progresses from one stage to the next and does not step backward.

+State machine: A state machine workflow progresses from state to state.
+It is more complex and can return to a previous point if required.

+Rules-driven: Implementation of a rules-driven workflow is based on a sequential workflow.
+The rules dictate the progress of the workflow.

+A workflow can be described simply as the ordered execution of tasks through a well-defined and structured process.
+Workflows can be a sequential progression of work activities or a complex set of processes each taking place concurrently and eventually affecting each other according to a set of rules and roles.
+The WMS defines and controls the various tasks and activities that are associated with a process.
+In addition, many management systems can also measure and analyze the execution of the process so that continuous improvements can be made.
+The SOC management team develops the workflow model that implements the standardized operating procedures for the incident handling process.
+The workflow model guides the SOC analysts through the triage and response procedures.